sofyansitorus/WooGoSend/README.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-This version add some improvements and fixes several critical bugs.
+This version add some improvements.
 Upgrade immediately.